deep-security/aws-waf/README.md

   -l, --list            List the available Deep Security IP Lists and the AWS
                         WAF IP Sets
   -m DSM, --dsm DSM     The address of the Deep Security Manager.
 Defaults to
-                        Deep Security as a Service
+                        Deep Security as a Service --dsm-port DSM_PORT   The address of the Deep Security Manager.
+Defaults to Deep Security as a Service
   -u USERNAME, --username USERNAME
                         The Deep Security username to access the IP Lists